tushar-342/Own-UI/README.md

 # 💳 Razorpay Payment Integration

-VirtualAI integrates **Razorpay** to provide a secure and seamless payment experience for purchasing additional AI credits.
+Own-UI integrates **Razorpay** to provide a secure and seamless payment experience for purchasing additional AI credits.

 ## Features